-Following the entry into force of the IPA on 1 of January 2020, a 6-month time limit for asylum seekers’ access to the labour market has been introduced.
+Following the entry into force of the IPA on 1 January 2020, a 6-month time limit for asylum seekers’ access to the labour market has been introduced.
 This right is granted if no first instance decision has been taken by the Asylum Service within 6 months of the lodging of the application, through no fault of the applicant.
 The right is automatically withdrawn upon issuance of a negative decision which is not subject to an automatically suspensive appeal.

-In addition, both asylum seekers and beneficiaries of international protection have continued to face significant obstacles in opening bank accounts, including those dedicated for the payment of the salary, which are a precondition for payment in the private sector.The four major banks in Greece have repeatedly refused to open bank accounts to asylum seekers, even in cases where a certification of recruitment, while they have asked for a national passport as a certificate of identification, unaware that the asylum seekers have to submit it to the Asylum Service, as the GCR’s report mentions.
+In addition, both asylum seekers and beneficiaries of international protection have continued to face significant obstacles in opening bank accounts, including those dedicated for the payment of salaries, which are a precondition for payment in the private sector.The four major banks in Greece have repeatedly refused to open bank accounts to asylum seekers, even in cases where the employer submitted a certification of recruitment, while they have asked for a national passport as a certificate of identification, unaware that the asylum seekers have to submit it to the Asylum Service, as the GCR’s report mentions.
 In the absence of a passport before and upon recognition of their status as applicants and beneficiaries of international protection they could submit the residence permit, which, however, this is not accepted.
 ‘In fact, this policy offends against the spirit and the letter of the law, excluding thus the asylum seekers from the labour market.
-At the same time, employers willing to recruit asylum seekers are discouraged because of this significant barrier or, even when hiring them, face the risk of penalties”, as highlighted by the civil society organisation Generation 2.0.
+At the same time, employers willing to recruit asylum seekers are discouraged because of this significant barrier or, even when hiring them, face the risk of penalties’, as highlighted by the civil society organisation Generation 2.0.
 Moreover, according to article 15 (non-discrimination) the Directive 2014/92/EU of the European Parliament and of the Council of 23 July 2014 on the comparability of fees related to payment accounts, payment account switching and access to payment accounts with basic features (as incorporated with L. 4465/2017): ‘Member States shall ensure that credit institutions do not discriminate against consumers legally resident in the Union by reason of their nationality or place of residence or by reason of any other ground as referred to in Article 21 of the Charter, when those consumers apply for or access a payment account within the Union.
 The conditions applicable to holding a payment account with basic features shall be in no way discriminatory’.

 As regards vocational training, Article 17(1) L 4540/2018 provides that applicants can have access to vocational training programmes under the same conditions and prerequisites as foreseen for Greek nationals.
-The same is reiterated in Article 54(1) IPA.
-However, the condition of enrolment “under the same conditions and prerequisites as foreseen for Greek nationals” does not take into consideration the significantly different position of asylum seekers, and in particular the fact that they may not be in a position to provide the necessary documentation.
-Article 17(2) L 4540/2018, provides that the conditions for the assessment of applicants’ skills who do not have the necessary documentation will be set by a Joint Ministerial Decision of the Ministers of Labour and Social Affairs, Education and Religious Affairs and Migration and Asylum.
-As far as GCR is aware such a decision had not been issued by the end of 2019.
+The same is reiterated in Article 58 (1) of L. 4939/2022.
+However, the condition of enrolment “under the same conditions and prerequisites as foreseen for Greek nationals” does not take into consideration the significantly different position of asylum seekers, and in particular, the fact that they may not be in a position to provide the necessary documentation.
+Article 58 (2) of L. 4939/2022 provides that the conditions for the assessment of applicants’ skills who do not have the necessary documentation will be set by a Joint Ministerial Decision of the Ministers of Labour and Social Affairs, Education and Religious Affairs and Migration and Asylum.
+As far as GCR is aware such a decision had not been issued by the end of 2022.

-Article 71 L 4375/2016, as previously in force; Article 15 L 4540/2018.
+Article 71 L 4375/2016, as previously in force; Article 15 L 4540/2018 as previously in force.

 Information provided by the Greek Asylum Service on 17 February 2020.

 Article 53(1) IPA (replaced by article 57(3) of L 4939/2022); Article 71 L 4375/2016, as amended by Article 116(10) IPA.

 Council of Europe, Report of the Commissioner for Human Rights of the Council of Europe Dunja Mijatović following her visit to Greece from 25 to 29 June 2018, CommDH(2018)24, 6 November 2018, available at: https://bit.ly/2IwG4EG, paras 54-55.